Nike's 'Tanjun' Was The Bestselling Shoe Of 2018; Mid-Market Footwear Dominates Top 10 (NYSE:NKE)

 No. 9: Adidas Yeezy Boost 350 v2

-Adidas "put a ton more shoes in the marketplace, and the price point drove that shoe into the top 10 list," Powell said.
+German footwear maker adidas AG (ADR) (OTC: ADDYY) "put a ton more shoes in the marketplace, and the price point drove that shoe into the top 10 list," Powell said.
 "I am concerned they are going to oversupply the market like Jordan did and break the mold of the scarcity model that’s driving this product.”

 No.10: Nike Air Force 1 Low